Genesis 28 Luz to Bethel

 Jacob knew that he must do something to commemorate this visitation.
 Something to mark this place as special.
 Something to show him where to come to again to meet with the God of Abraham and Isaac.

 Jacob knew he must anoint this place and consecrate it to the Lord.
 He had watched his Abba do this over the years.
 One thing that was included in every altar to the Lord that his Abba built was pouring oil over it.
-When asked about it, his Abba had told him that it was like sealing or marking the rocks, to set them apart from all the other stones, as he himself had been set aside from all the other people of the earth.
+When asked about it, his Abba had told him that it was like sealing or marking the rocks, to set them apart from all the other stones, as he himself had been set apart from all the other people of the earth.

 Jacob has no oil.
 It was not necessary for his journey.
 He had left with the bare essentials.
 But there is an olive tree above him.
 Jacob quickly rises to his feet and begins plucking olives from the tree.
 They are ripe and full of oil, just waiting to be expressed.